 - Detached Retina: This condition is often caused by an injury to the face of the dog.
 There is no definitive treatment and the condition will result in visual impairment or even blindness.
 Dogs can lead normal lives when they suffer from blindness as they will begin to rely on their other senses.

 - Hypothyroidism: This condition is causes when the thyroid gland produces insufficient amounts of the thyroid hormone.
 Symptoms include infertility, mental dullness, lethargy, obesity, droopy eyelids, irregular heat cycles in females, and low energy levels.
 Treatment involves the daily ritual of giving your dog medications.
-There is no cure and the dog will have to stay on its medication for life.
+There is no cure and the dog will have to remain on its medication for life.

 - Drug Sensitivity: Herding breeds tend to be sensitive to certain drugs.
-It is genetic and can be passed on down to the pups in a litter.
+It is genetic in nature and can be passed on down to the pups in a litter.
 Symptoms may include tremors, depression, incoordination, hypersalivation, coma, seizures, and even death.
 There is no known cure for this condition.
 All Australian Shepherds should be genetically screened for this condition.

 Feeding the Australian Shepherd

 Australian Shepherd dogs can overeat when left to their own devices so their diet needs to be constantly monitored.
 It is recommended that you feed your Aussie between 1.5 and 2.5 cups of dry food per day depending on his level of activity.
-The food needs to be of high quality for best health.
+The food needs to be of high quality for optimum health.
 The amount of food given will depend on his size, build, metabolism, age, and activity level.
 Don’t overfeed.